7 exciting water games for kayaking, canoeing and more

 Always get approval for the activity and have suitable supervision and an InTouch process.

 Make sure you’ll have enough adult helpers, especially if you’re going away from the meeting place.
-You may need some parents and carers to help if you’re short on helpers.
-Remember to make sure all young people and adults involved in the activity know how to take part safely.
+You may need some parents and carers to help.
+Always make sure all young people and adults involved in the activity know how to take part safely.

 Be careful when doing activities with, in, or near water.
 For games and activities, it’s best to survey the area beforehand so you can set appropriate boundaries and check for additional hazards, such as pool ladders, overhanging branches, risks of slips and trips or diving board access.
 Make sure to check surfaces and reduce the risk of slipping, where possible.

-Remember to check the weather forecast before doing the activity outside, and make sure you have all the safety equipment you need and check it's in good condition.
+Check the weather forecast before doing the activity outside.
+Make sure you have all the safety equipment you need and check it's in good condition.

 Everyone should be able to swim 50m wearing the clothing or equipment for the activity.
 Non-swimmers will need additional support.